cdfricke/BitsNBooks/README.md

 ### Part I

-See final report PDF, which contains the relational DB _schema_, _entity-relationship diagram_, and other information.
+See final report PDF, which contains the relational DB _entity-relationship diagram_, _schema_, _indexes_, _views_, and other information on the database.
+The final report also contains the _User Manual_ and previous _Project Checkpoints_.

 See required and additional queries in the `queries` directory.